CHÂTEAU LEOVILLE BARTON 1988

 Cellar Tracker

 This was a wedding anniversary wine.
 A clean foil and the top of the cork was pristine.
 Slight reduction on opening that blocked the aromatic profile for approximately 30 minutes or so.
 After an hour in the glass this presented a prominent cedar, dried herbs, cigar wrapper, brambly grasses, and a faint cassis.
 On day 2 the cedar and brambly grass are aromatically predominant.
 On day one the tannins remain noticeable on the attack where the dried herb, cedar, and tobacco from the nose carry through the mid-palate.
-A modest lift of acidity keeps this fresh enough to prevent the tannin from overwhelming the palate while preserving the tertiary characteristics throughout the evening.
-The finish really fans out with good length where a savory herb, plum, and mild tobacco coat your entire mouth with a rusticity of tannin and smoky earthiness.
+A modest lift of acidity keeps this fresh enough to prevent the tannin from overwhelming the palate whilst preserving the tertiary characteristics throughout the evening.
+The finish really fans out with good length where a savoury herb, plum, and mild tobacco coat your entire mouth with a rusticity of tannin and smoky earthiness.
 On day two the palate experience is strikingly similar to day one with the cedar and dried herbs continuing to exert influence over the tasting.
 The finish remains satisfying with a subtle length even after overnight storage.
 Overall this has a well delineated frame that moves along with an elegant rusticity and a purpose driven finish.

-See more
+Read more

 89 / 100